snap-stanford/ogb-web/_docs/kddcup2021/results.md

 ###### **3rd place: Synerise AI ([contact](mailto:jack.dabrowski@synerise.com))**
 - **Team members**: Michal Daniluk (Synerise), Jacek Dabrowski (Synerise), Konrad Goluchowski (Synerise), Barbara Rychalska (Warsaw University of Technology/Synerise)
 - **Method**: Cleora + EMDE
 - **Short summary**: We tackle the task with an efficient model based on our previously introduced algorithms: EMDE and Cleora, on top of a simplistic feed-forward neural network.
-We use EMDE to represent nodes in the form of sketches- structures representing local similarity, which additionally allow for easy accumulation of multiple object values.
+We use EMDE to represent nodes in the form of sketches -- structures representing local similarity, which additionally allow for easy accumulation of multiple object values.
 We use Cleora for label propagation, i.e. representing nodes with sets of labels observed in the training data.
 To achieve maximal performance, we train 60 independent ensemble models.
 - **Learn more: [Technical report](/paper/kddcup2021/mag240m_SyneriseAI.pdf), [code](https://github.com/Synerise/kdd-cup-2021)**
 - **Test accuracy**: 0.7460